dawud-b/FireSim/README.md

   After sourcing the FireSim enviornment, run these commands:

   <!-- # make sure libdwarf is installed
-  conda install -c conda-forge libdwarf=2.1.0 -->
+  conda install -c conda-forge libdwarf -->

-  > THIS FIX WORKS FOR INFRASETUP BUT MAY CAUSE FUTURE ISSUES WITH BUILD BITSTREAM.
+  > THIS FIX WORKS FOR INFRASETUP BUT MAY CAUSE FUTURE ISSUES WITH BUILDBITSTREAM.

   ```bash
   # Symlink libdwarf.so.1 into $HOME/miniforge3/lib: